About Story Merchant Books

 Chi-Li co authored with Dr. Atchity Writing Treatments That Sell (Owl Books, Writer’s Digest Book Club, Quality Paperbacks).

 Lisa is an accomplished editor, writer, actor and executive producer, earning 25+ national/international awards in her career so far.
-As Senior Vice President of Story Merchant Books, Lisa dedicates her immense energies, management and editorial skills, and visionary focus to helping writers move their careers forward.
+As Executive Vice President of The Writer’s Lifeline, Lisa dedicates her immense energies, management and editorial skills, and visionary focus to helping writers move their careers forward.

 Vice President of Development